-The nutrient intake of poultry is affected by both the nutrient composition of the diet and the amount of feed eaten or poultry feed intake.
-The optimum nutrient intake for poultry raised commercially will depend on the commercial goals of the poultry enterprise.
+The nutrient intake of poultry is affected by both the nutrient composition of the diet and the amount of feed eaten or poultry feed requirements and intake.
+The optimum nutrient poultry feed intake for poultry raised commercially will depend on the commercial goals of the poultry enterprise.

 The goals in feeding poultry differ between different classes of poultry.
 In general, for poultry raised to provide meat, such as broilers, the aim is to produce the maximum body weight gain for the minimum cost of feed while controlling the amount of fat on the carcass.